MHS Calendar of Events

 God Save the People!
 From the Stamp Act to Bunker HillDetails

-Subscribe to received advance copies of the seminar papers.
+Subscribe to receive advance copies of the seminar papers.
 Judith Tick, Northeastern University; Jan Swafford, The Boston Conservatory; and Tim Riley, Emerson College Moderator: Megan Marshall, Emerson College

 Join us to discuss the process of writing biography with these panelists, who will share their perspectives based on their extensive publications in the fields of classical and popular music.